tliutony/OpenDSA/RST/en/MHC/bstDelete.rst

 .. note::

-    We sometimes use the notation :math:`O(h)` to represent the cost of an operation in a BST, where :math:`h` is the height of the tree.
+    We often discuss the cost of an operation in a BST in terms of :math:`h`, the height of the tree.

 If a binary tree is balanced, then the height for a tree of :math:`n` nodes is approximately :math:`\log n`.